iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    sudo vi /etc/puppetlabs/puppet/puppet.conf
    ```

-   Add this content into the file:
+   Add this content into the end of the file:
    ```bash
    [main]
    certname = puppet.acme.local